Start date: September 2018

 MSIN0098: Technology Entrepreneurship

-In Term 3 and up to early September 2018, students develop a dissertation project with a supervisor from the UCL Entrepreneurship teaching team.
-The project allows those who are “starting up” immediately to work full time on developing their startup, and those who are not starting up immediately to conduct field research-based investigations of the desirability, feasibility and viability of a business opportunity.
-The dissertation project is documented in a 10,000 - 12,500 word report.
+In Term 3, and up to early September 2019, students will develop a dissertation project with a supervisor from the MSc Entrepreneurship teaching team.
+The project allows those who are starting up immediately to work full time on developing their start-up, and those who are not starting up immediately to conduct field, research-based, investigations of the desirability, feasibility, and viability, of a business opportunity.
+The dissertation project is documented in a 10,000 – 12,500 word report.